GabrielQSherman/Classwork/Projects/Calendar/README.md

 The next month and previous month buttons are implemented and working.
 I will create a way to navigate the years next.
 The plan to navigate day selection is by clicking on the box for that day, a plan/event form will appear when a box is selected and this will allow notes, events, etc to be stored on particular dates

 I would like to implement a marking system so one can so marks on a given day to indicate things like bdays, holidays, ect

+4/14/2020

+add a special css styling for todays date. also instead of displaying the date up top when today's date is selected, it simply reads 'Today'

+I added a footer div that allows the user to create events on any day that is selected.
+The button in this div will prompt the user to input the details of the event.
+If there is no event on the selected day a heading element will inform the client they should make an event for today.
+If there are events created on a selected date they should show in the footer div